crs4/life_monitor/getting_started.md

 Click on the "**Log in**" button.

-You can log in directly with an existing account from one of the supported external identity providers, like GitHub or the Workflow Hub (use the appropriate buttons for this).
+You can log in directly with an existing account from one of the supported external identity providers, like GitHub or WorkflowHub (use the appropriate buttons for this).

 Alternatively you can click on "Sign Up" and follow the registration procedure